-Undergraduate Online and Continuing Education students who wish to submit verification of degree completion to their employers or to graduate schools during the transitional period between the end of final grading and when the degree is officially awarded, may request a "Letter of Completion" by emailing Rebecca_Santiago@uml.edu.
-Graduate online students requiring a letter of completion prior to their official graduation date may contact firstname.lastname@example.org with this request in writing.
+Undergraduate Online and Continuing Education students who wish to submit verification of degree completion to their employers or to graduate schools during the transitional period between the end of final grading and when the degree is officially awarded, may request a "Letter of Completion" by emailing firstname.lastname@example.org.
+In your email, please include your UMass Lowell ID# and the program you are completing.
+Graduate online students requiring a letter of completion prior to their official graduation date may contact email@example.com with this request in writing.

 The University awards degrees with

 three levels of distinction upon those graduating students who have